Stevens Point, Wisconsin: Arts and culture

+Parks and recreation

 The area hosts 20 developed parks and a 26 mi bicycle and jogging trail (the Green Circle Trail) that surrounds and winds through the city.
 The Ice Age National Scenic Trail also runs through the city.
-An 18-hole Robert Trent Jones, Jr.-designed golf course and country club, SentryWorld, is at the Sentry Insurance Home Office.
+An 18-hole Robert Trent Jones, Jr.-designed public golf course, SentryWorld, is at the Sentry Insurance Home Office.
 The Schmeeckle Reserve, a nature reserve, is on the University of Wisconsin–Stevens Point campus.
 Right outside of Schmeeckle is the Stevens Point Sculpture Park, which displays sculpture by local artists.

 The area also has Goerke Park, which includes a football stadium where high school and college athletes compete.
 An outdoor track is used by the same groups.

 The Backwaters Paddle Quest canoe adventure challenge has been held in Stevens Point on the Wisconsin River since 2002, usually during the second week of August.
 Players paddle their crafts over two days past checkpoints along the river, encountering characters who act out a storyline that continues year to year.

 Iverson Park is a recreational park course that lies on the green circle trail and Plover River in Stevens Point.
 It spans over 100 acres, and contains a swimming area, hiking trails, and canoe and recreation activities rental.

-City rankings

-Stevens Point was listed in Relocate-America's Top 10 Best Places to Live in 2007 and 2008 for the United States and listed in the Top 100 for 2003, 2004, 2007, 2008, 2009 and 2010.
-It was listed in the Top Ten Recreation cities in America in 2010.
-In 2009 CNNMoney.com ranked Stevens Point the 18th best place to retire.
-The magazine stated that there was "plenty for retirees to do in the summertime" as well as the winter, including hiking, biking and skiing the Green Circle Trail.